humanharlan/CompleteNutrition/README.md

 * Provide more detailed output to the user about the nutritional composition of the generated recipe
 * Right now it is possible for the algorithm to choose a negative amount of an ingredient in some edge cases.
 I need to constrain the solutions to be non-negative
 * Create a UI

+5/7/2021: I have replaced numpy.lstsq with scipy.nnls so that only non-negative solutions will be used.
+I also added script to display the nutrition facts of the generated recipe.